 Anne Beane Rudman started working with LWOB in 2007 when she went to Liberia to lay the groundwork for LWOB’s first trial advocacy training program.
 She has since gone to several other countries representing LWOB in different capacities.
 Anne is a criminal defense lawyer in NYC after spending twenty-five years as an Assistant District Attorney with the New York County District Attorney’s Office where she was a trial prosecutor, Senior Appellate Counsel.
 She established the Office’s Asset Forfeiture Unit and was the Chief for fifteen years focusing on both state and federal forfeiture cases.

 Anne has served on several not-for-profit boards, most recently New York Road Runners and John Jay College of Criminal Justice.
-She was previously Chairman of the LWOB Board and is currently LWOB’s Interim Executive Director pending the appointment of Founder Christina Storm’s successor.
+She was previously Chairman of the LWOB Board and served as LWOB’s Interim Executive Director from October 2019 through September 23, 2020.

 Based in New York, she is a member of the Conduct Financial Crime & Compliance Management Group, a member of the Board and Group Financial Crime Risk Committees for Standard Chartered Bank, and the Chair of the Diversity & Inclusion Committee for the Compliance, Financial Crime & Conduct teams.
 Trish was an Assistant District Attorney in the New York County District Attorney’s Office where she led several securities fraud and insider trading investigations and served as Sex Crimes and General Crimes prosecutor.